nanopore-wgs-consortium/NA12878/RNA.md

 GENCODE v27 files can be found at https://www.gencodegenes.org/human/release_27.html.

 ## Analyses
-Various analyses from the consortium work and the associated files cane be found [here](https://github.com/mitenjain/NA12878/blob/master/nanopore-human-transcriptome/phase1_analyses.md).
+Various analyses from the consortium work and the associated files can be found [here](https://github.com/mitenjain/NA12878/blob/master/nanopore-human-transcriptome/phase1_analyses.md).

 ## External Links